Installation at the CO-OPt Research + Projects in Lubbock, TX; a simplified stud wall, framed photographs, found rock, and sound score.

 The Sculpture School Reader (290 pages) serves a primer on the critically endangered Texas Blackland Prairie, the built environment and history of Dallas, and orients artists in critical theory around site response.
-Produced by Sweet Pass Sculpture Park with contributions by Finn Jubak, Allison Klion, and Tino Ward.
-You can read more about Sculpture School here.
+Produced for Sweet Pass Sculpture School, 2021.

 The Philosophy of Goo

 Made in collaboration with Tamara Johnson, and with support from the Wassaic Projects and the National Endowment for the Arts, The Philosophy of Goo is a video essay that explores the history, metaphors, and meaning behind the veriegated qualities of an ineffable material called "goo".
 Narrated by gallerist Allison Klion, "Goo" weaves together documentary footage, found video, personal anecdotes, and popular culture exploring Johnson's relationship to materiality and female experience.

 Trey Burns, Harris Chowdhary, Finn Jubak, Jonathan Molina-Garcia